Stationary distributions of the multi-type ASEP: Matrix product framework

 where $Z^{(N,L)}_{k_1,\dots, k_N}$ is a normalizing constant chosen such that the sum of the right-hand side over all configurations with the particle counts $k_1, \dots, k_N$ is 1. \end{theorem}

 Matrices satisfying the relations (\ref{fundamentalrelations}) can be realised in many ways.
 We give a particular version with direct links to the queueing interpretations that we will develop:

-Note immediately that $\mepsilon$ is a stochastic matrix, and also $\mdelta+\malpha$ is also a stochastic matrix.
+Note immediately that $\mepsilon$ is a stochastic matrix (that is, a matrix whose entries are non-negative and whose row-sums are all equal to $1$), and also $\mdelta+\malpha$ is also a stochastic matrix.
 Of course, so is the identity matrix $\mI$.
 The rows and columns of all these matrices are considered to be indexed by $\ZZ_+=\{0,1,2,\dots\}$.
 The indices can be seen as queue lengths, and the matrices are interpreted as transition matrices in a queueing process evolving over time.

 Each matrix $a^{(N)}_{m,j}$ is a tensor product of $N-1$ of the fundamental matrices $\malpha$, $\mdelta$, $\mepsilon$, $\mI$, and can be seen as indexed by vectors in $\ZZ_+^{N-1}$, representing queue-lengths of customers of types $1,2,\dots, N-1$ in an $(N-1)$-type queueing process.
 The quantity $a^{(N)}_{m,n}$ will represent the weight of a transition associated with the arrival of a customer of type $m$ and departure of a customer of type $n$ (with $\infty$ representing no customer).